WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   1. noun: a thing that motivates or encourages one to do something. 激励或鼓励某人做某事的事物。

+- incite

+  1. verb: encourage or stir up (violent or unlawful behavior).

+     _"the offense of inciting racial hatred"_

+     - urge or persuade (someone) to act in a violent or unlawful way.

+       _"he incited loyal subjects to rebellion"_

 - inclination

   1. noun: a person's natural tendency or urge to act or feel in a particular way; a disposition or propensity.